Cigna modified MM 0049 for speech generating devices, effective January 16, 2026. Here's what changes for billing teams.

 Impact Level Medium

-Specialties Affected Speech-language pathology, rehabilitation medicine, DME suppliers, neurology
+Specialties Affected Speech-language pathology, DME suppliers, rehabilitation medicine, neurology

-Key Action Audit active E2508 and E2510 claims for medical necessity documentation before January 16, 2026
+Key Action Audit E2508 and E2510 claims for medical necessity documentation before January 16, 2026

 Cigna Speech Generating Device Coverage Criteria and Medical Necessity Requirements 2026